 Mouse: Logitech MX Master 3

 Of course, a few months after I bought it, Logitech came out with the 3S.
 But the 3 is well-loved for good reason.
 It’s comfortable, ergonomic, and substantial.
 The buttons click crisply, the pointer tracks smoothly, and the scroll wheel scrolls like a dream.
 The mouse features an additional scroll wheel and thumb button, though I tend only to use the primary scroll wheel and forward and back buttons, in addition to right- and left-click.
 While a wireless might be unimportant to a keyboard, wireless to a mouse, with all the moving and pointing it does, is certainly valuable.
 Bluetooth is purpose-made for wireless headphones, but lacks the reliability of the Master 3’s good old 2.4GHz dongle.
 The MX Master 3, combined with the Durgod Hades, are the type of mouse and keyboard that make you frustrated to use someone else’s.

 I considered including more devices in what has become more of a “listicle” than I’d like, my smart home gadgets among those.
-I might discuss each of my Amazon Echos, Google Nests, my HomePod Mini, Kindle, Galaxy Buds Pro(?) in a forthcoming post focusing more on helpful home technology (did I mention lighting?) and my experience with and thoughts on the subject.
+I might discuss these in greater detail in later posts.

 I’ll update this post if I think of anything to add or change.